-The capital adequacy level of the Bank in 2009 remained at a safe level and was significantly above the statutory limits.
+The capital adequacy level of the Bank in 2009 remained on a safe level and was significantly above the statutory limits.

 Chart 2.
-Capital adequacy of PKO Bank Polski SA
+Capital adequacy of the PKO Bank Polski SA Group

-Compared with 31 December 2008, the Bank's capital adequacy level increased by 3.04 p.p., which was mainly caused by the Bank's issue of shares in the fourth quarter of 2009 amounting to PLN 5.1 billion.
-In 2009, the Bank's own funds increased by PLN 4.5 billion.
-Financial statements of PKO Bank Polski for the year ended 31 December 2009 contains detailed information on the reasons for changes in the Bank's own funds.
+Compared with 31 December 2008, the Group's capital adequacy level increased by 3.37 p.p, which was mainly caused by an increase in the Bank's own funds through the Bank's own issue (fourth quarter of 2009) amounting to PLN 5.1 billion.

+In 2009, the value of the PKO Bank Polski SA Group's own funds increased by PLN 4.98 billion.

-The Bank calculates capital requirements in accordance with Resolution No. 380/2008 of the Polish Financial Supervision Authority (KNF) dated 17 December 2008 (Basel II): in respect of credit risk - using the standardized approach; in respect of operational risk - using the standardized approach and in respect of market risk - using the basic approach.
+Since January 2009, the Group calculates capital requirements in accordance with Resolution No. 380/2008 of the Financial Supervision Authority dated from 17 December 2008 (Basel II): in respect of credit risk - using the standardized approach, in respect of operational risk for the Bank - using the the standardized approach and for the entities of the Group using the basic indicator approach, in respect of market risk - using the basic approach.

-In 2009 the total capital requirement of the Bank increased by PLN 669 million.
-An increase of PLN 840 million in the capital requirement in respect of credit risk, was mainly driven by the growth of loan portfolio by 16.6%.
-The reason for the decrease of PLN 199 million in capital requirement in respect of operational risk was the change in the method of calculation.
-For calculating the capital requirement in respect of operational risk in 2009, PKO Bank Polski SA used the standardized approach (whereas in 2008 the basic indicator approach).
+In 2009, the total capital requirement of the Group increased by PLN 623 million.
+The increase of PLN 812 million in the capital requirement for credit risk was mainly due to the 16% growth in the loan portfolio.
+The decrease of PLN 191 million in the capital requirement for operational risk was due to a change in the method of calculating the capital requirement.
+In 2009, the Bank used the standardized method for calculating the capital requirement (in 2008, the basic indicator method was applied).

 Chart 3.
-Capital requirements of PKO Bank Polski SA (PLN million)
+Capital requirements of the PKO Bank Polski SA Group (PLN million)